Alonso-del-Arte/dearborn-cinema/CONTRIBUTING.md

   be actual movies that have been produced and released.
 If you "invent" a movie to use as an example or a joke, it should be something that would be rated G, PG, PG-13 or R if it was actually produced.
+* Don't wait for the final week of Hacktoberfest to make pull requests.
+I might simply ignore such a pull request.